OriginProtocol/origin/mobile/README.md

 - Install CocoaPods: `sudo gem install cocoapods`

 - (!)
-For the project to load with cocoa pods dependancies be sure to open the `OriginCatcher.xcworkspace` file instead of `OriginCatcher.xcodeproj`
+For the project to load with cocoa pods dependencies be sure to open the `OriginCatcher.xcworkspace` file instead of `OriginCatcher.xcodeproj`

 #### Android Development